How to be a Good Neighbor

 Who runs the Association?

-All Associations are run by volunteer Board of Directors.
-The number of board members and how the process works for your neighborhood is spelled out in the Bylaws.
+All Associations are run by volunteer board of directors.
+The number of board members and how the process works for your neighborhood is spelled out in the bylaws.
 Management companies simply assist the board in implementing their goals and enforcing the rules.
 Virtually all associations allow for the community leaders to set “guidelines” that better clarify the rules.
 Those supplementary documents are not filed in the county and are subject to change.
-For example, most communities require permission to paint; however, some have exact paint colors, other have various options.
+For example, most communities require permission to paint; however, some have exact paint colors while others have various options.
 Potted plants, landscape changes, and signage are just a few examples of items that benefit from this type of clarification.

 How can I get a copy of these documents?

 Some documents are required to be recorded with the county such as covenants, bylaws and amendments.
 Other documents are meant to clarify the recorded documents and reflect the allowable discretion of the board.
 These do not have to be recorded.
 Examples include architectural color guidelines, standard paint colors, or pool rules.